rgarro/scrumPacMan/README.md

 Honduras catapulted raptor drones and charged the INS

-A RAPTOR DRONE IS THE REAL SAPRISSA MONSTER!!
+A MQ-1 Predator DRONE IS THE REAL SAPRISSA MONSTER!!

-A Raptor Drone killed the leon 13 druglord ...
+A MQ-1 Predator Drone killed the leon 13 druglord ...

-A Raptor Drone killed the Goicoechea Tugurios Leader ...
+A MQ-1 Predator Drone killed the Goicoechea Tugurios Leader ...

-A Raptor Drone killed the Hatillo gangsters ...
+A MQ-1 Predator Drone killed the Hatillo gangsters ...

-A Raptor Drone killed pirates from Chomes in the high seas ...
+A MQ-1 Predator Drone killed pirates from Chomes in the high seas ...

-Cartago gangsters burned by rockets fired from Raptor Drones
+Cartago gangsters burned by rockets fired from MQ-1 Predator Drones

-Guapiles Rapists gang axficiated with sarin fired from a Raptor Drone
+Guapiles Rapists gang axficiated with sarin fired from a MQ-1 Predator Drone

-Limon drug dealers shooted at his dicks from Raptor Drones sent from Cartagena police
+Limon drug dealers shooted at his dicks from MQ-1 Predator Drones sent from Cartagena police

-A RAPTOR DRONE IS THE REAL SAPRISSA MONSTER!!
+A MQ-1 Predator IS THE REAL SAPRISSA MONSTER!!

 [![herbie nichols the third world.... ](https://raw.githubusercontent.com/rgarro/scrumPacMan/main/preview.png)